awslabs/aws-crt-cpp/README.md

 Aws::Crt::Io::ClientBootstrap bootstrap(eventLoopGroup);
 ````

-Lastly, you will need a Client or Server Bootstrap to use a client or server protocol implementation.
+Lastly, you will need a client or server bootstrap to use a client or server protocol implementation.
 Since everything is
 non-blocking and event driven, this handles most of the "callback hell" inherent in the design.
 Assuming you aren't partitioning
 threads for particular use-cases, you can have a single instance of this that you pass to multiple clients.